 Types of orthodontic procedures include:

-The use of devices to move teeth or adjust underlying bone.
+By far the most common of orthodontic procedures, braces are the use of devices to move teeth or adjust underlying bone.
 If you have crooked teeth and/or a misaligned bite (an underbite or overbite), there are a variety of treatments that can help straighten your teeth, including braces and retainers.
-Types of braces include:
+Types of braces include: Conventional Metal Braces, Clear Braces, and Invisalign.

 Screenings for Kids